-Clearcover Insurance: Our Thoughts
+Clearcover insurance: Our thoughts

-Where is Clearcover Insurance available?
+Where is Clearcover insurance available?

-Beyond the competitive pricing of its car insurance policies, we also liked Clearcover's coverage options.
+We also liked Clearcover's coverage options.
 The company doesn't offer quite as broad of a package of optional coverages as a large insurer, but it does offer a few notable ones.
 Our favorite is alternate transport coverage, which is offered instead of rental car coverage.

 If your car is being repaired, Clearcover will give you money to use as you see fit to get around — you aren't limited to renting a car.
 There's also ample information throughout the process of getting a quote, which makes it simple for you to understand what coverage you may need.